StitchDesign/StitchSchemaKit/Sources/StitchSchemaKit/README.md

 3. Update **all** `StitchDocument versions to fix compiler errors from `StitchDocumentMigratable` changes.

 ## Tips
-* Use the `DEV_DEBUG` scheme if you expect to make more edits to the schema version.
+* In the Stitch codebase, use the `DEV_DEBUG` scheme if you expect to make more edits to the schema version.
 This fixes migration issues caused by making changes to existing versions.